 3.2 Grade point average/probation.
-When the overall grade-point average falls below 3.0. a student automatically is placed on academic (COAS) probation by the College of Arts and Sciences Graduate Office.
-Since the College considers both research (C8X0) and lecture course grades in judging probation cases, it is possible for good grades in research to offset poor grades in lecture courses.
-However, the Chemistry Department requires a 3.0 gradepoint average for all coursework (major and minor courses) in addition to the College's overall GPA requirement.
+When the overall grade-point average falls below 3.0, a student is automatically placed on academic (COAS) probation by the College of Arts and Sciences Graduate Office.
+Since the college considers both research (C8X0) and lecture courses grades in judging probation cases, it is possible for good grades in research to offset poor grades in lecture courses.
+However, the Chemistry Department also requires a 3.0 grade-point average for all coursework (major and minor courses excluding C500) in addition to the College's overall GPA requirement.
 This means that students may be placed on probation by the College at the request of the Department, based on insufficient progress toward degree.

 Students placed on probation at the end of their first semester of graduate study in the Department may be dismissed from the graduate program at the end of their second semester of enrollment.
-After the first year of graduate study in the Department, students on probation may be subject to dismissal at the end of the if semester of notification adequate grades improvement in is not demonstrated.
+After the first year of graduate study in the Department, students on probation may be subject to dismissal at the end of the semester of notification if adequate improvement in grades is not demonstrated.
 For a student to regain normal standing after being placed on probation, the grade-point average during the following semester must be high enough to achieve an overall average of 3.0 or higher.
 In certain cases in which a student's cumulative average is raised, but not to the 3.0 minimum grade-point average, an additional semester may be granted to attain an overall 3.0 average.